 While all outcomes of a vaccine trial in pregnancy need to be monitored, the Working Group acknowledges that it might not be practical to pre-define and solicit all possible clinical and laboratory outcomes.
 However, a core dataset should be collected in all vaccine trials in pregnancy, where feasible.
 Thus, each of these main sections has been further divided into subsections based on two priority levels for data collection:

-Priority 1: Critical or essential: data considered critical for the understanding of the trial results and/or required by national and/or international regulatory authorities;
+Priority 1: Essential: data considered essential for the understanding of the trial results and/or required by national and/or international regulatory authorities;

-Priority 2: Useful: data considered important but less critical.
+Priority 2: Complementary: data considered complementary and important but not essential.

 The Working Group emphasized the need to record essential clinical data, in particular all evidence used to make a specific diagnosis.
 For any individual vaccine trial, additional data may be collected depending on the capacities at a given vaccine trial site and the importance of those data for the primary or secondary objectives of the trial as determined by the investigators, research networks, ethics review committees and sponsors.